MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Method

 IL generates human-like trajectories but often suffers from causal confusion.
 To overcome this, we leverage online RL within the CARLA simulator~\cite{dosovitskiy2017carla}.
 As shown in Fig.~\ref{fig: data collect}, this online approach enables the agent to explore the environment through trial and error, learning from direct interaction and consequences, thereby bolstering the model's driving performance in complex scenarios.
 To leverage prior knowledge from IL, the value network shares the same weights as the LLM, with the only difference being that its final layer is replaced by a Multi-Layer Perceptron (MLP) to predict the state value.

-To achieve an efficient rollout process, we deployed $N$ parallel CARLA collectors, focusing on routes with different scenarios that the model failed to complete after IL.
-At each step, we use a vision encoder to process the visual information in the scene and convert it into state embeddings.
-We query the Decision Expert in the form of a question and sample from its output logits about meta-action tokens.
+To achieve an efficient rollout process, we deployed $N$ parallel CARLA collectors, focusing on routes across different scenarios that the model failed to complete after IL.
+At each step, we use a vision encoder to process the scene's visual information and produce state embeddings.
+We query the Decision Expert with question and sample from its output logits about meta-action tokens.
 The sampling meta-actions further map to precise trajectories in the action space by the Action Expert.
-Meanwhile, the value network is used to estimate the value of the current state at each decision step.
+Meanwhile, the value network estimates the value of the current state at each decision step.

 Given that MindDrive has already acquired basic driving skills through IL pre-training, we employ a sparse reward function to guide the optimization of its high-level reasoning space.
 Specifically, a reward of +1 is assigned when the vehicle successfully reaches its destination, while a reward of -1 is incurred when a predefined penalty event is triggered.
 For all other normal driving scenarios, the reward is 0.
 The reward function $r_t$ is defined as follows: